 Chiefswood was federally recognized as a historic site by the Historic Sites and Monuments Act in 1953.
 From there Six Nations Elected Council began fundraising efforts to restore Chiefswood and open it as a museum.
 In 1963 Six Nations Elected Council was able to open Chiefswood as a museum.

-The house was closed for restoration in 1984, and re-opened in 1997.During the restoration Chiefswood installed wallpaper that is reproduction of wallpaper from the same time period that the Johnson Family lived at Chiefswood.
+The museum was closed for restoration in 1984, and re-opened in 1997.During the restoration Chiefswood installed wallpaper that is a reproduction of wallpaper from the same time period that the Johnson Family lived at Chiefswood.
 The wallpaper is from the William Morris Company based out of England.
 The summer kitchen wing was reconstructed in 2000 using historical photographs and an archaeological dig that uncovered the original summer kitchen foundation.

 - Tekahionwake Collected Poems and Selected Prose, E. Pauline Johnson.
 Carole Gerson and Veronica Strong-Boad.
 Toronto: University of Toronto Press, 2002.

 - Legends of Vancouver, E. Pauline Johnson, Introduction by Robin Laurence.
 Vancouver: Douglas & McIntyre, 1997.

 - The Moccasin Maker, E. Pauline Johnson, Ed.
 A LaVonne Brown Ruoff.
 University of Oklahoma Press, 1998.

 - Legends of Vancouver, E. Pauline Johnson.
 C 1911, Red Suede, embossed ‘Indian with Headdress’ on cover.

 - Flint and Feather, The Complete Works of E.Pauline Johnson.
 First Edition.
 C 1912